FrontLab-DataManagement/duplicates/README.md

 ---

-# Keeping a Mac awake during long scans
+# Keeping the PC awake during long scans

 On macOS, use: